ihmeuw/cascade-at/docs/user/object_wrapper.rst

        avgints with covariates out of bounds cannot be predicted, so they are returned as a separate list.

-    .. py:attribute:: locations

-       Set locations from a dataframe.

     .. py:attribute:: samples

        Results of a sample.